SuadeLabs/fire/documentation/properties/valuation_type.md

 ### broker_price
 Broker Price Opinion (BPO) - A professional estimate of a property's value provided by a real estate broker or agent, typically based on comparable sales and market analysis.

+### counterparty
+Counterparty estimation - A valuation method whereby the valuation is carried out by the protection provider.

+Reference: AnaCredit Reporting Manual Part II, chapter 9.4.6 Protection valuation approach

+### creditor
+Creditor valuation is a valuation method whereby the valuation is carried out by the creditor.
+The valuation may be undertaken by an external or staff appraiser who possesses the necessary qualifications, ability and experience to execute a valuation and who is not independent from the credit decision process.

+Reference: AnaCredit Reporting Manual Part II, chapter 9.4.6 Protection valuation approach

 ### desktop
 Desktop Appraisal - A property valuation that relies on publicly available data and records without a physical inspection of the property.